kalasjocke/sinatra-asset-pipeline/README.md

 Sinatra::AssetPipeline::Task.define!
 App
 ```

-Now, when everything is in place you can precompile assets with:
+Now, when everything is in place you can precompile assets located in `assets/<asset-type>` with:

 ```bash
 $ rake assets:precompile